 Overall average premiums increased by 2.7% in the past 12 months

-Despite an overall increase of 2.7% in the last 12 months, average premiums for UK motorists began to fall as the country went into lockdown, according to the latest research from data insight specialist, Consumer Intelligence.
+Despite an overall increase of 2.7% in the last 12 months, average premiums for UK motorists began to fall as the country went into lockdown, according to the latest research from insurance market benchmarking specialist, Consumer Intelligence.

 Average premiums now stand at £876 following a 1.4% fall in the last three months, most likely a result of the global pandemic.

 John Blevins, pricing expert at Consumer Intelligence says: “With fewer cars on the road and the subsequent reduction in claims, it seems some of those savings may be making their way back to customers via reduced premiums.”

 The past 3 months have seen all age cohorts average premiums reduced.
 Under 25s by 1%, 25-49 by 1.4% and Over 50s by 1.5%.

 In the last year, the cost of motor insurance for the under 25s has remained static, with a net movement of 0%.
 However, this age group has seen the biggest reduction in premiums over the longer term – a 20.3% fall since Consumer Intelligence started tracking average premiums in October 2013 – largely driven by the emergence of telematics policies.
 The average premium now sits at £1912.

 Blevins says: “Once again the telematics offerings are keeping premiums down for the under 25s.
 The proportion of the cheapest prices being offered to this age group by a telematics provider is 53%.
 This has reduced however from 63% in May 2019.
 This would suggest more mainstream products are offering competitive pricing for these younger drivers without the black box technology.”

 25 -49-year-olds have seen an increase of 3.2% in the last 12 months, with the over 50s witnessing a 3.6% increase.
 Average premiums are currently £655 and £392 respectively.